 Continuous Positive Airway Pressure (CPAP) Therapy

 A CPAP machine, which is often used to treat people who have sleep apnea, is a typical type of therapy.
-The medical device sends pressurized air through a mask you wear as you sleep.
+The medical device sends pressurised air through a mask you wear as you sleep.

 This approach ensures that your windpipe remains open throughout the night and prevents the airway from collapsing.